peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>b</code> is null.

+* <code>java.lang.OutOfMemoryError</code> - The exact result of the operation might be too big to fit in memory (or might require more than 2 gigabytes of memory to store).

 ### Subtract
     public CBORNumber Subtract​(CBORNumber b)
 Returns a number that expresses this number minus another.